douglascraigschmidt/LiveLessons/RSocket/ex1/README.md

 and then select and run the tests in the ex1>src>main>tests folder.
-These tests automatically launch the ZippyApplication reactive microservice locally on the local computer and then runs all the unit tests in the ZippyMicroserviceTest.java file to demonstrate the RSocket client and server functionality.
+These tests automatically launch the ZippyApplication reactive microservice locally on the local computer and then runs all the unit tests in the ZippyMicroserviceTest.java file to demonstrate common RSocket functionality for both client and server programs.